 When people find something pleasing, they chase that same rush of happy brain chemicals by repeating the behavior.
 In games, they'll do anything to reach the next level and feel a sense of achievement: even learn cybersecurity skills.

 Recently, other industries have also picked up the idea of gamification.
-For example, companies have been blending gamification into educational applications to improve people’s learning.
-You’ve most likely tried Duolingo at some point, so you have some idea of how gamified learning can look.
+For example, companies have been blending gamification into educational applications to improve learning.
+If you've tried Duolingo, you have some idea of how gamified learning can look.